sergueik/junit-dataproviders/README.md

 Compilation failure:
 [ERROR] FileParamsTest.java: element value must be a constant expression
 ```
 so it likely not doable.
+No such limitation arises when one uses core Junit `Parameterized` test runner class.
+Porting all data file kinds to use with this provideris
+a work in progress, currently only the JSON provider is converted.

 However it is quite easy to implement this functionality in the data provider class `ExcelParametersProvider` itself by adding an extra class variable named e.g. `testEnvironment` that would receive its value from e.g. the environment variable named `TEST_ENVIRONMENT` and, when non-blank, would override the data file paths which were specified through the `file://` protocol prefix
 and which therefore referred to the system file paths (not to data embedded inside the jar):